citysecs/MAYhem/README.md

 ## Where can I follow the streams?

-Both tracks have their own streams each:
+Both tracks have their own streams each; you'll find the buttons for each of the track stream top right of this page, but here they are again:

 Track 1: Talks [https://www.twitch.tv/citysecs](https://www.twitch.tv/citysecs)